iliyan-kostov9/aws-python-cdk-code-example/README.md

 ```

 You can add this stack to that `app.py` file for the cdk to fetch the stack and deploy it to your AWS environment.
-Put this following code snippt at the `app.py` file, right after the `AwsPythonCdkCodeExampleStack` stack definition:
+Put this following code snippet at the `app.py` file, right after the `AwsPythonCdkCodeExampleStack` stack definition:

 ```python